strexx/melvinr.github.io/Web App from Scratch/Eindopdracht/README.md

 One downside on the shaker app is that you can actually see images rendering on the website.
 A way to fix this could be to render the images off screen, and have them transition into screen when it's done.
 This is of course only a good thing when the images don't take too long to load.
 Otherwise you will have to provide the user with feedback that loading is slow.

+##Feature 5 - Cookies & localStorage
+On the three big modern browsers (Chrome, Firefox and Safari) cookies and localStorage are partially treated the same.
+When cookies are blocked, localStorage is blocked as well.
+This behaviour can be a bad thing for websites or webapps, since some websites use localStorage to store data.
+Funda Shaker is no different, and works like this: a loader is shown when the application starts.
+It will try to get data from an api and store this in localStorage, then it will get this data from localStorage and render it to the correct HTML elements.
+By blocking cookies and/or localStorage the application will be in a loading loop from which it cannot escape.
+It is important to create fallbacks for this data to load when localStorage is not available.
+You can do this by  rendering the templates using http requests.

+##Feature 6 - Mouse/trackpad doesn't work
+It's also important to take into account how your website works without a mouse or trackpad.
+Some people browse websites using their keyboard, so you have to provide them with a way to this this.
+Funda Shaker still works perfectly without a mouse or trackpad.
+Allowing users to tab between the important elements on the page (like buttons or links).

+##Feature 7 - Wifi Hotspots
+When using wifi hotspots you put yourself at risk.
+Some wifi hotspots inject your website with a script containing ads or worse.
+An easy fix for this is to serve your website using https instead of http.
+Funda shaker is currently served on http and should, for security's sake, be served using https.
+Making it safe to use on wifi hotspots